loikx/Main-algorithms-on-python/README.md

 # Main-algorithms-on-python
 This repository is contained ***all simple algorithms*** that **I know**.
 I hope that it will help you to learn programming algorithms.

+##WARNING:if you want to learn how work algorithm.
+That you need to open file that contains this algorithm.
 ## [Sort algorithms](https://github.com/loikx/Main-algorithms-on-python/tree/main/sort%20algorithms)
 ### 1.[Bubble sort](https://github.com/loikx/Main-algorithms-on-python/blob/main/sort%20algorithms/bubble_sort_algorithm.py)
 >This is the simplest sorting algorithm in my mind.